 - Make a list of everything around you

-- Pay attention to the colors, patterns, objects, number of objects, and styles you see
+- Pay attention to the colours, patterns, objects, number of objects, and styles you see

 - Touch things such as textures: fabrics, wall coverings, clothing